-The median time between a death occurring and being registered (referred to as the “registration delay”) in England and Wales increased from two days in 2001 to four days in 2019, while the number of deaths registered per year remained relatively similar (532,498 in 2001 and 530,841 in 2019).
+The median time between a death occurring and being registered (registration delay) in England and Wales increased from four days in 2019 to five days in 2020; this could be explained by an increase in the number of deaths registered (530,841 in 2019 and 607,922 in 2020).

 Registration delays in the most common causes of death

 In 2020, deaths due to coronavirus (COVID-19) had the highest percentage of deaths registered within one week (seven days or fewer), at 86.5% of 73,766 COVID-19 deaths.

 Of the chapters in the International Classification of Diseases, Tenth Revision (ICD-10), neoplasms (cancers; Chapter 2) had the highest percentage of deaths registered within one week (85.4% of 151,116 deaths in 2020).

 Causes of death with the longest registration delays

 Generally, deaths from external causes (ICD-10 Chapter 20), such as accidental injuries and assaults, are least often registered within one week of occurrence.
 This is because they are referred to a coroner and have potentially lengthy inquests, and in some cases a criminal trial, before the cause of death can be determined.